The Phase-Space Noncommutativity Effect on the Large and Small Wavefunction Components Approach at Dirac Equation: Abstract

 \section{Abstract}

-In this paper we are interested in the effect of the phase-space noncommutativity on the nonreltivistic limit of the Dirac equation in intereaction with an electromagnetic potential, the nonreltivistic limit is done by the large and small wavefunction components approach, knowing that the nonrelativistic limit gives the Schrödinger-pauli equation.
+{ {}By the large and small wave-function components approach we achieved the nonrela-tivistic limit of the Dirac equation in interaction with an electromagnetic potential in noncommutative phase-space, and we tested the effect of the phase-space noncom-mutativity on it, knowing that the nonrelativistic limit of the Dirac equation gives the Schrödinger-Pauli equation.}{ }